NICTA/scoobi/README.md

 type classes is they allow you to extend the set of types that can be used with `DList` objects and that set can include types that already exist, maybe even in some other compilation unit.
 So long as a type has a `WireFormat` implementation, it can parameterize a `DList`.
-This is extremely useful because whilst, say, you can represent a lot with nested tuples, much can be gained in terms of type safety, readability and maintenance by using custom types.
+This is extremely useful because while, say, you can represent a lot with nested tuples, much can be gained in terms of type safety, readability and maintenance by using custom types.
 For example, say we were building an application to analyze stock ticker-data.
 In that situation it would be nice to work with `DList[Tick]` objects.
 We can do that if we write a `WireFormat` implementation for `Tick`: